 Answer – Absolutely.
 You are in fact encouraged to bring a family member or friend with you, but you can also decide to come alone.
 It is up to you.

-Answer – Your hospital information is kept confidential according to the laws of Quebec.
+Answer – Yes.
+The information in your file is kept confidential according to the laws of Quebec.

 Answer – On your first visit, you will see one or more of the team members listed above.